Made of butter, eggs, sugar, corn starch, flour.

 The heart of all flavors!
 Can be accompanied with guava or coconut.

 Hand-dipped in chocolate, rolled in coconut or sugar glazed.

 Alfajores are traditional Argentine pastries made with two delicate, melt-in-your-mouth cookies embracing a luscious dollop of creamy dulce de leche caramel.
 Longing to share the taste of her childhood with her own children, Lucila started baking her authentic, artisanal alfajores in Chicago.

-The “modern” Argentine alfajores, like Lucila’s traditional flavors, date back to the 19th century.
-In Argentina, alfajores are enjoyed in the morning with coffee, as an afternoon snack or a decadent dessert.
-We invite you to taste and share the love at any hour and let us know when they taste best to you!
+In Argentina, alfajores are usually enjoyed with family and friends gathered around the table sharing yerba mate tea (or coffee) and chatting about the day's events.
+They are a perfect compliment to a morning coffee or tea, as an afternoon snack or a stand-alone dessert.
+We invite you to taste and share the love at any hour of the day and let us know when they taste best to you!